microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-custom-encryption.md

 If you don't have an existing Data Connect application, use the following steps to create one:

-1. Follow the [Getting started](/graph/data-connect-quickstart?tabs=NewConsentFlow%2CPAMMicrosoft365%2CAzureSynapsePipeline) guide and use [the simplified onboarding experience.](./onboarding-experience-overview.md) to build your Data Connect application.
+1. Follow the [getting started](/graph/data-connect-quickstart?tabs=NewConsentFlow%2CPAMMicrosoft365%2CAzureSynapsePipeline) guide and use [the simplified onboarding experience](./onboarding-experience-overview.md) to build your Data Connect application.

 2. Fill out the application details on the **Registration Info** page.
     1. Under **Publish Type** select **Single Tenant** if you intend to enable encryption as on.